 The Fund structure provides a range of support to projects across the spectrum of project development phases.
 There are two types of Project Stream applications.
 These are for 'Research and Development' as well as 'Demonstration and Infrastructure' projects.
-This document pertains to the Demonstration and Infrastructure applications within the Project Stream, the intent of which is summarised below:

 Demonstration and Infrastructure Projects